 For optimal performance and minimal training requirements, use elements that are easily visually distinguishable from each other to the naked eye and/or that consistently occupy different regions of each video frame [1].

-SCREEN: To be provided by Authors: Shot of one element on screen, then new easily distinguishable item being dragged into frame

 In general, including sufficient training examples depicting visually distinguishing differences of each AOI should be enough for a robust performance [2].

-SCREEN: To be provided by Authors: Shot of different AOI with visually distinguishable items

-When all of the items have been modified, select an appropriate number of training frames to make up the Training set.
-There is no fixed number that is appropriate [1].
+Select an appropriate number of training frames to make up the Training set.
+There is no fixed number that is appropriate, however more generally improves performance [1].

 SCREEN: To be provided by Authors: Training frames being selected